Skip to content

 Secrets Manager

 AWS's encrypted secret storage.
-Database credentials, API keys, and provider keys are stored in Secrets Manager and injected into ECS containers at runtime.
+Database credentials, API keys, and provider keys are stored in Secrets Manager and injected via VEGA_SECRETS_ARN.

 Cognito